DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 The information gathered can be powerful but each is a "one-hit".
 If the target changes, then the old data may not be useful again.
 Now think of genetic data.
-Once gathered, it never chages.
+Once gathered, it never changes.
 It only becomes more powerful when metadata is added.

 Consider another distinction from the era of Cold War espionage.
 It was essentially one side versus the other.
 In the year 2021, most nations don't have a direct enemy.
 Therefore, today it is difficult to even summarise data collection in terms of "from whom" or "against what".
-Between 2013 and today, the revelation of global communications interception has shown that the easiest approach for intellegence data collection is just to gather everything and then figure out who the enemy is later.
+Between 2013 and today, the revelation of global communications interception has shown that the easiest approach for intelligence data collection is just to gather everything and then figure out who the enemy is later.
 I don't have a clear example of how this relates to medical or genomic data, but I do keep in mind that the data holder can decide at any time in the future what genotypes they determine are of interest.
 Policy makers will be very slow to recognise that an _a priori_ usage plan is paramount to genomic data protection.

-I heard about a meeting between two national intellegence groups (e.g. nation A and nation B).
+I heard about a meeting between two national intelligence groups (e.g. nation A and nation B).
 Nation A wanted to discuss corporate espionage.
-Nation B put it off as long as possible until finally explaing that in nation A, yes, national espionage is commendable to protect their country while corporate espionage is frowned upon.
+Nation B put it off as long as possible until finally explaining that in nation A, yes, national espionage is commendable to protect their country while corporate espionage is frowned upon.
-However, for nation B any kind of intellegence that benefits the country is heroic.
+However, for nation B any kind of intelligence that benefits the country is heroic.
 Nation B freely acknowledges that anything worth stealing from A, will be stolen.
 One cannot complain about the rules defined in the game, however those rules should not be forgotten just because nation A does not recognise them as readily.
 We should keep in mind that our genomic data handlers may unexpectedly decide to share the data with others outside of our control.